A visual tool for creative teams to plan, present, communicate and share the collection

 Lack of modern supporting tools, poor experience in individual features such as the Article Browser and broken features increased document creation times.

-CHALLENGE 02.
+REFRAMED CHALLENGE

 How might we speed up document creation while letting users focus on creative matters?